MMP for Enriques pairs and singular Enriques varieties: Asymptotic theory for Enriques manifolds

-For some more information about the numerical pull-back of curves we refer to \cite[Section 4]{Araujo10}.
+For some more information about the numerical pullback of curves we refer to \cite[Section 4]{Araujo10}.

-Given a map $f$ as above, for any $1 \leq k \leq \dim Z$ we define
+Given a map $\zeta \colon Z \dashrightarrow Z'$ as above, for any $1 \leq k \leq \dim Z$ we define

-to be the image via $f^{-1}_*$ of the convex cone in $N_1(Z)_\R$ generated by numerical classes of irreducible curves $C'$ in $Z'$ moving in a family that sweeps out the birational image via $f$ of a subvariety of $Z$ of dimension at least $k$.
-In the special case that the map $f$ is the identity of $Z$, we set
+to be the image under $\zeta^*_\mathrm{num}$ of the convex cone in $N_1(Z')_\R$ generated by numerical classes of irreducible curves $C'$ in $Z'$ moving in a family that sweeps out the birational image via $\zeta$ of a subvariety of $Z$ of dimension at least $k$.
+In the special case that $\zeta = \Id_Z$ we set

 and we call it the \emph{cone of $k$-movable curves} of $Z$.

 Now if $f \colon Y \dashrightarrow Y'$ is a birational map between primitive Enriques varieties with terminal singularities, then $f$ is small by \cite[Corollary 3.54]{KM98}.
 We can thus give the following definition.